Integrate Feast with Astra DB Serverless

 Open the store configuration file

-section with your database’s values:feature_store.yamlonline_store: type: cassandra secure_bundle_path: PATH_TO_SECURE_CONNECT_BUNDLE_ZIP username: token password: APPLICATION_TOKEN keyspace: ASTRA_DB_KEYSPACE
+feature_store.yaml, and then replace theonline_storesection with your database’s values:feature_store.yamlonline_store: type: cassandra secure_bundle_path: PATH/TO/SCB.zip username: token password: APPLICATION_TOKEN keyspace: KEYSPACE_NAME -

 Use the values in